saintmalik/blog.saintmalik.me/blog/2026-01-29-just-vault.md

 {{- end }}
 ```

+## Completion criterion

+The self-healing Vault setup is working when:

+1. Terraform created the KMS key, IRSA roles, and namespace.
+2. ArgoCD synced the Vault Helm chart and all pods are running.
+3. `vault status` shows the cluster is initialized, unsealed, and active.
+4. The snapshot CronJob has written at least one `.snap` file to S3.
+5. A fresh install on an empty PVC triggers the config job, restores the latest snapshot, and Vault becomes usable without manual `operator init`.
+6. You can read a test secret through the web UI or CLI.

 ## Why This Matters

 This approach turns a major disaster recovery event into a minor deployment blip.